Updated on novembro 19th, 2023

 Recognition of the act of dissolution can be done both in the case of a divorce judicial process that has already become final (consensual or litigious), and in the case of a consensual divorce carried out by public deed in a notary’s office.

-How to Apply for a Divorce in Portugal
+How to Request a Divorce in Portugal

 To apply for divorce in Portugal by mutual consent (when both parties agree), the members of the couple or the attorneys representing them must submit the following documents to the civil registry office: